open-cogsci/osdoc/content/getting-started/02-getting-opensesame.md

 Ubuntu/ Debian/ Linux Mint
 --------------------------

-The recommended way to install OpenSesame under Ubuntu/ Debian/ Linux Mint is through the NeuroDebian repository (see their instructions on how to add NeuroDebian to your list of repositories).
+The recommended way to install OpenSesame under Ubuntu/ Debian/ Linux Mint is through the [NeuroDebian][] repository (see their instructions on how to add NeuroDebian to your list of repositories).
 After you have added NeuroDebian to your software sources, you can install it using your package manager (Synaptic/ Add remove programs/ Ubuntu software center) or by typing the following lines in a terminal:

 	sudo apt-get update
 	sudo apt-get install opensesame

 If you encounter problems or if your distribution is not supported by NeuroDebian, you can also install OpenSesame via the [ppa:smathot/cogscinl][ppa-cogscinl] Ubuntu repository.
-If you experience missing icons, please install the package gnome-icon-theme-full or see this post.
+If you experience missing icons, please install the package `gnome-icon-theme-full`.

 	sudo add-apt-repository ppa:smathot/cogscinl
 	sudo apt-get update
 	sudo apt-get install opensesame

-After you have installed OpenSesame, you can start OpenSesame from the menu (Accessories => OpenSesame) or by opening a terminal and running:
+After you have installed OpenSesame, you can start OpenSesame from the menu or by opening a terminal and running:

 	opensesame